Skip to content

 cd minot

-cargo build --package rat --release
+cargo build --package mt_rat --release

 sudo cp ./target/release/librat.* /usr/local/lib/